carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/modernize-use-auto.rst

 Known Limitations
 -----------------
-* If the initializer is an explicit conversion constructor, the transform will not replace the type specifier even though it would be safe to do so.
+* If the initializer is an explicit conversion constructor, the check will not replace the type specifier even though it would be safe to do so.

 * User-defined iterators are not handled at this time.